ErpNetDocs/tech/modules/crm/pricing/product-prices/configuration/index.md

 ## Example scenarios

-The following examples show how product prices can be configured for different business needs and how the configured conditions affect the values loaded in the Product Price and Unit Price fields of a sales order line.
+The following examples show how product prices can be configured for different business needs and how the configured conditions affect the values loaded in the Product Price and Unit Price fields of a sales document line.

 > [!NOTE]
 > The following examples assume that no other applicable product price with higher precedence exists.